ZDSPunisherspb.comHomeMarker TechStoreLinks

 Once I finished creating a functional circuit that would do most of my goals, I designed a prototype circuit board and had a small number of them produced for further testing.
 These boards could be theoretically used in a marker (they were the proper shape) but I never actually went that far with them.
 Instead they were used for testing only.

-However the important feature that can easily be seen from the outside is the full LED array that lined one side of the circuit board.
+The important feature that can easily be seen from the outside is the full LED array that runs up one side of the board.
 The goal for the project was to use 10 seperate LEDs which would be used for a real-time adjustment.
 There were three buttons located on the board, two for setting adjustment (increase/decrease) and another for entering programming mode and saving adjustments.
+These were used in conjunction with the trigger.

 This version of the board could be interfaced with the upper board, but I would need to manually solder together a conversion harness between the two boards.
-This was a dumb idea on my part so I went straight for the real thing in the next version.
+At the time, my idea was to provide support for other custom projects that didn't use the Shocker upper board.
+Ultimately, however, this was a dumb idea on my part; thus I went straight for the real thing in the next version.

 Here's one of my sample programs used to test the LED array: LEDtest3-3.ASM